Why E-Commerce and CMS Should Be SeparatedJune 25, 2015

 E-commerce and CMS shouldn’t be considered as a whole.
 They should be kept separated.
 In simpler terms: CMS ≠ e-commerce.

-Now if you Google a few of this issue’s related keywords and skim through the search results, you’ll realize most people don’t agree with this at all.
+Now if you Google a few of this issue’s related keywords and skim through the search results, you’ll realize most people don’t agree with this at all (same thing goes for our .NET advocacy).
 On the contrary, they’ll advise clients or users to pick their CMS according to it’s e-commerce plugins, or to pick an e-commerce solution that offers a full CMS.
 Like PrestaShop, Shopify, or Magento for instance.